Levi Woodbury: Contract Clause cases

 Aside from his contribution to the precedent for slavery cases, Woodbury shaped the Court's interpretation of the Contract Clause by reinforcing the obligation of contracts.
-His tenure on the Court came during a confused and sectionally divided era in Supreme Court history.
+His tenure on the Court came during a confused and sectionally-divided era in Supreme Court history.

 In Planters' Bank v.
 Sharp (1848), Mississippi passed a statute forbidding a state bank from transferring notes to other banks because of the instability of the banking system after the Bank War.
-The issue the Court had to decide was "whether an act of the legislature of Mississippi ... impaired the obligation of any contract which the state or others had previously entered into with Planters' Bank."
-Woodbury ruled in favor of the bank and found that the Mississippi statute violated the contract clause in Article 1, Section 10 of the Constitution.
-He explained which contracts were violated under the statute: "First, in the obligation of the contract in the charter with the state; and secondly, in the obligation of the contract made by the signers of the note declared on with the bank."
-The contracts were valid because a bank had the power to make them when they related to the bank's business purposes and monetary dealings, along with a right to sell anything that it owned.
-Justices Taney and Peter V. Daniel dissented, favoring more state control.
-Woodbury's leadership in dealing with the Commerce Clause helped reinforce the Contract Clause, whereas Taney would have taken the court in a direction that placed state power over contracts.
+The issue the Court had to decide was "whether an act of the legislature of Mississippi... impaired the obligation of any contract which the state or others had previously entered into with Planters' Bank."
+Woodbury ruled in favor of the bank and found that the Mississippi statute violated the Contract Clause in Article 1, Section 10, of the US Constitution.
+He explained the contracts that were violated under the statute: "First, in the obligation of the contract in the charter with the state; and secondly, in the obligation of the contract made by the signers of the note declared on with the bank."

+The contracts were valid because a bank had the power to make them when they related to the bank's business purposes and monetary dealings and a right to sell anything that it owned.
+Justices Taney and Peter V. Daniel dissented and favored more state control.
+Woodbury's leadership in dealing with the Commerce Clause helped reinforce the Contract Clause, but Taney would have taken the court in a direction to place state power over contracts.